onready/demo-next.js/README.md

 There are two pages:

 - A home page (`/`), with a infinite scroll of Chuck Norris's jokes.
 - A search page (`/search`), witch has a form for search jokes by a numeric id.

+### Docker

+To build de Docker Image, run the next command:

+    docker build . -t "demo-next-js"

+Then, to run the container:

+    docker run -d -p 3000:3000 demo-next-js

 ### Additional libraries